 Suggestions and Synonyms:

-An important feature in any modern site search is the ability to offer suggestions.
+An important feature, about convert more Sales with a Custom Site Search, in any modern site search is the ability to offer suggestions.
 Your visitors should see a list within the first few keystrokes, based on the most popular searches by previous customers.
 You should also have some control over which of your products appear most prominently in that list.

 Speaking of appearing, keep in mind that online shoppers follow visual references much faster than they read.
 That being the case, it makes sense to show more than just a product title in your suggestions.
 Instead, give the potential customer a chance to see an image and say, “That’s exactly what I’m looking for!”
 The difference in response rate will impress you.